Everyone knows that the first rule of managing inventory shrink is being able to measure it.

 In fashion, for example, apparel is apparel with the only varieties being the sizes and colors.
 This makes it easier to map the journey of a jumper, the travelogue of trousers, and where footwear may have wandered, particularly with the introduction of RFID technology into the equation.

-OCS Retail Support is one of a growing number of companies offering the full suite of solutions from on-the-ground stock counters to rental of do-it-yourself (DIY) RFID handheld devices, an approach that marries up with many retailers’ demands in an age of global supply-inventory management and the need for speed.
+OCS Retail Support [now Retail & Asset Solutions] is one of a growing number of companies offering the full suite of solutions from on-the-ground stock counters to rental of do-it-yourself (DIY) RFID handheld devices, an approach that marries up with many retailers’ demands in an age of global supply-inventory management and the need for speed.

 Also, as mentioned earlier, RFID works well in the fashion sector, but because of the metal issue, general merchandise—supermarket cans of beans or DIY paint tins, for example—continue to fall outside of its reach until a metal-on-RF antidote is discovered.
 Until that Eureka moment, retailers will have to use a hybrid of retail stock management approaches, particularly for supermarkets, home improvement stores, and DC counts, where they are covering acres of stock rather than a few store shelves of trousers.